wolfenfeld/Palant-ri/get_started/_posts/2019-01-01-classifiers.md

 categories: [get_started]
 ---
 # Classifiers
-In this tutorial we will show how to use Palantiri with Scikit-Learn classifiers.
+In this tutorial we will show how to use Palantíri with Scikit-Learn classifiers.

 We will start with importing the relevant classifiers and data:
 ```python